By FTLapps

 What are the next best moves?

-GPS signal interference is the primary complaint in user reviews.
+Inaccurate GPS tracking is the #1 complaint theme in user sentiment data.

 A counter-intuitive read